LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 **How convert Parquet files to a newer version by copying them using Spark**
  - Use a recent Spark to read the source Parquet files and save them with the Parquet version used by Spark.
-For example with Spark 3.3.1 you can write files in Parquet version 1.12.2
+For example by using Spark 3.3.1 you can write files in Parquet version 1.12.2 This is a brute-force approach, however I am not aware of any other method to "upgrade" Parquet metadata.
  - Example of how to copy Parquet files for the TPCDS benchmark
 ```
 bin/spark-shell --master yarn --driver-memory 4g --executor-memory 50g --executor-cores 10 --num-executors 20 --conf spark.sql.shuffle.partitions=400